bweiher/pelotonR/README.md

 workouts <- get_all_workouts(user_id) # peloton_api("api/$USER_ID/workouts")
 ```

-#### Errors :x:
+#### :x:Errors :x:

 Sometimes the data types returned for particular fields differs across rides, throwing an error, such as below:

     #> Error: Can't combine `..1$v2_total_video_watch_time_seconds` <integer> and `..10$v2_total_video_watch_time_seconds` <character>.

-Since the API is still evolving (and I don't want to hard-code anything in this package), it is also possible for you to specify data types explicitly to get around inconsistencies.
-For example, the previous error the `v2_total_video_watch_time_seconds` column had an disagreement.
+Should the **default dictionary** set for each function prove insufficient, it is also possible for you to specify data types explicitly to get around inconsistencies.

+For example, in the previous error the `v2_total_video_watch_time_seconds` column had an issue

 ``` r
 # fix for error